EtherCAT Distributed Clocks - coupling of EtherCAT systems

 - in order to keep the real-time synchronous with the DC environment, the internal TwinCAT real-time clock is also synchronized with this field ReferenceClock.

 A TwinCAT controller can therefore contain only one reference clock, which synchronizes the TwinCAT real-time.
-All other EtherCAT systems must adjust themselves and their local ReferenceClocks accordingly.
-All EtherCAT systems nevertheless retain their local ReferenceClocks in first DC EtherCAT slave.
+All other EtherCAT systems must readjust themselves or their local ReferenceClock.
+Nevertheless, all EtherCAT systems retain their local ReferenceClock in the first DC EtherCAT slave.
 This should be taken into account in the following settings.

-In this system a ReferenceClock sits in a slave and synchronizes all other slaves in this system.
+In this system, a ReferenceClock is located in a slave and readjusts all other slaves in this system.
 The TwinCAT real-time of this clock is also synchronized based on frequency. - all other DC systems should be set to "Slave Mode".

 These systems also contain the local ReferenceClocks for synchronizing the subsequent devices.
 However, during the EtherCAT startup and subsequently this ReferenceClock is itself synchronized based on the TwinCAT time and is referred to as "tracking reference clock".